paguerre3/smodulith/README.md

 ---
 ### Modulith
-Using Modulith each package that belongs to the root one is being treated as a different Module, e.g. <code>customer, inventory and order<(b>.
+Using Modulith each package that belongs to the root one is being treated as a different Module, e.g. <code>customer, inventory and order</code>.
 In the following example of Modulith testing code, each module shows dependencies and visibility of beans (services, entities, record values, repos, aggregators, factories, etc.).
 <b>"+"</b> sign shows public beans while <b>"0"</b> displays private ones not visible for other modules.
 <pre><code>